 Drive B: Good for playback, horrible for your Library

 OWC QX2 connected by a LaCie Thunderbolt to eSATA adapter: The BlackMagic Disk Speed tests results look acceptable for HD playback, 221MB/sec write and 248MB/sec read.
 The QuickBench results, however, show a serious problem for FCP X Library storage, less than 1MB/sec for 4K and less than 2MB/sec for 8K.
 Putting an FCP X Library on this drive will try your patience.
 (This, in fact, is the drive that showed poor performance in the video I mentioned above.)

 Testing before you buy

-While these are great for testing after the fact, if you are looking at a new drive or network storage system, be sure to ask for a small random read and write test from the manufacturer and verify them yourself if possible.
+These are great for testing after the fact.
+But if you’re looking at a new drive or network storage, ask for a random read/write test from the manufacturer.
+And verify them yourself if possible.
 Many companies will even provide QuickBench results.